tdelev/tdelev.github.io/_posts/2015-08-27-deploying-spring-postgres-web-application-using-docker.md

  - deployment costs on IaaS such as AWS EC2

-Very nice introduction to Docker and detailed explanation how it can be used to deploy microservices you can find [here](http://plainoldobjects.com/2014/11/16/deploying-spring-boot-based-microservices-with-docker/).
+Very nice introduction to Docker and detailed explanation how it can be used to deploy microservices please read [here](http://plainoldobjects.com/2014/11/16/deploying-spring-boot-based-microservices-with-docker/).

 ## Spring Boot and Docker

-Now lets try to build a docker image and run a sample spring boot application using containers.
+Now lets try to build a docker image and run a sample Spring Boot application using containers.

 ![Lets hack](http://tdelev.github.io/presentations/docker/images/hacking.gif)

-Follows some hands on Docker hacking broken down in six steps.
+Follows some hands on Docker hacking broken down in six simple steps.

 ### Step 1